PyCoBi.pycobi

 • cont – Key of the solution branch.

 • points – List with keys of the solutions for which to create time series plots.
+When None (default), every labelled point on the continuation is plotted as a separate trace.

 • ax – Axis in which to plot the data.
 If not provided, a new figure will be created.